tuijalei/12-lead-ecg-classifier/README.md

 # Data

-Check out the notebook [Introductions for Data Handling](/notebooks/1_introductions_data_handling.ipynb) in `/notebooks/` for further introductions for downloading, preprocessing and splitting the data.
+Check out the notebook [Introduction for Data Handling](/notebooks/1_introduction_data_handling.ipynb) in `/notebooks/` for further introductions for downloading, preprocessing and splitting the data.

 # In a Nutshell